KNS00/A-DSL-on-Financial-Contracts/README.md

 This project is a part of my bachelor thesis at the bachelor programmee in Computer Science & Economics at University of Copenhagen.

-In this thesis, we construct a DSL deeply embedded in F\# which employs a set of constructors grounded with logical principles, enabling the user to express a wide range of financial contracts.
-We supply with functions that allow to manage financial contracts expressed within the language, and employ methods from continuous time finance for pricing.
+In the past decades, the financial derivatives market has experienced a rapid change, resulting in a necessity to not only manage and valuate existing derivatives, but also to minimise time to market for new, exotic derivatives.
+In this thesis, we establish a framework capable of expressing, managing and pricing a wide range of financial instruments.
+We do this by constructing a DSL deeply embedded in F # which employs a set of constructors grounded with logical principles, enabling the user to express a wide variety of financial contracts.
+We supply with functions that allow for management of contracts expressed within the language, and employ methods from continuous time finance for pricing.

 In the file 'presentation.pdf', you can find a brief explanation on what this project is about.